 As always, we used AirBnb to find a place to stay!
 The apartment we found (listing) was a studio located in the center of the town just a 5 minutes walk from the main market where lot of food options are.
 We had a kitchen and a nice view on the garden.
 The place was very well appointed and we did not have any problem enjoying some yummy breakfast there before starting our day.
 (Pro-tip: you can use our AirBnB referral link if you want to get a 40 USD credit on your first rental when you sign-up).

-The town offers a wide range of options so you can also get really fancy by booking for instance a few nights at Posada Del Tepozteco.
+The town offers a wide range of options so you can also get really fancy by booking a few nights at Posada Del Tepozteco for example.

-The best way to get to Tepoztlan is by bus.
+Tepoztlan is in the small state of Morelos and easily accessible by bus.
 From Mexico City, get to the bus terminal near the Tasqueña subway station.
 The cost for a one way ticket is 135 MXN per person.
 The bus ride was comfortable, scenic and took about an hour and a half.
 Because the bus terminal in Tepoztlan is a bit outside of the city, you can either walk for 30 minutes or take a taxi that should cost you about 16 MXN per person.

 TL;DR; As a couple we spent 51 USD (or ~1000 MXN) per person and per day.
 Note: this budget is as a couple so if you travel solo, your budget might differ.